dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 This enemy has the enemy spells "enrage ally" "heal ally" "heal self" and "cause fear".
 These orcs only spawn as leaders of a pack.
 If it reaches the “Duel” result during parley with a leader who is not an Orc Sorceror or an Orc Elder, that orc and its pack immediately join the Orc Priest’s band, as if it were a lower tier orc.

+    "Black ash swirls around this creature, obscuring eyes within that burn like embers.
+The ash flows through its fingers and out into the bodies of its followers, who gallumph about jovially despite countless grievous wounds.
+What kind of dead god grants miracles like these?"

 # **Kobolds**:

 Found in: Cave, Ruins, Forest, Swamp, Stronghold